Laura Esquivel: Literary career

 Esquivel has stated that she believes that the kitchen is the most important part of the house and characterizes it as a source of knowledge and understanding that brings pleasure.
 The title Como agua para chocolate is a phrase used in Mexico to refer to someone whose emotions are about to "boil", because water for chocolate must be just at the boil when the chocolate is added and beaten.
 The idea for the novel came to Esquivel "while she was cooking the recipes of her mother and grandmother."
 Reportedly, "Esquivel used an episode from her own family to write her book.
 She had a great-aunt named Tita who was forbidden to wed and spent her life caring for her mother.
 Soon after her mother died, so did Tita."

 According to Esquivel critic Elizabeth M. Willingham, despite the fact that the novel was poorly received critically in Mexico, Como agua para chocolate "created a single-author economic boom, unprecedented in Mexican literature or film of any period by any author" and "went into second and third printings in the first year of its release and reached the second place in sales in 1989" and "became Mexico’s 'bestseller' in 1990".
 The novel has been translated into more than 20 languages."

 Like Water for Chocolate was developed into a film which premiered in 1992, concurrently with the book's English translation by Carol Christensen and Thomas Christensen.
 In the United States, Like Water for Chocolate became one of the largest grossing foreign films ever released.
 The film "dominated" Mexico's film awards and received ten Ariel Awards and, according to Susan Karlin in Variety (1993), the fine-tuned final version of the film garnered "'nearly two dozen' international awards".

+In 1994 Esquivel won American Booksellers Book of the Year (ABBY) Award for Como agua para chocolate, the first non-US writer to be a recipient of it.